Collaborating for Economic Growth

 3. Place Development – Engaging with communities to strengthen the social, cultural, and economic fabric of the Southern Willamette Valley.

 This process isn’t about quick fixes; it’s about listening, evaluating, and improving how the UO supports workforce development, innovation, and community engagement.
+In Feburary 2025, the university completed a survey of business leaders, community members, and other stakeholders to receive input on current university efforts and areas for growth.

 Why We’re Doing This